Thrift store chic: History

 Entering the 2000s, this look because associated with musical scenes including indie rock and emo gradually spreading to the hipster movement.
 The hipster movement is popular among people in their 20s and 30s whose style attempts to reject mainstream trends.
 The hipster movement embraced thrift store chic because of its love for vintage items, especially clothing.
 Items that became popular for indie girls included flowery cotton dresses, cardigans, keffiyehs, and eyeglasses chosen deliberately for their unfashionable connotations.
 Hipster-thrift-store-chic embraces nostalgia and irony by combining old trucker-caps and vintage bowling t-shirts with worn luxury goods like leather jackets, old military dress uniforms as a protest against the war in Iraq, or used business wear, such as tweed cloth sportcoats.

 With the stock market crash of 2008, shopping at thrift stores became more widely accepted.
 Bragging about how much an item of clothing cost was no longer about how expensive it was, but rather how cheap it cost.

-Showing off a six-hundred-dollar pair of shoes when people were losing their jobs was no longer tactful.
+Showing off expensive clothing when people were losing their jobs was no longer tactful.
 In the United States, resale stores experienced an average of 35% increase in sales.
 Purchasing used clothing has lost much of its stigma also due to the growing environmental movement towards consumption.

 In 2013, the Macklemore and Lewis's single "Thrift Shop" reached number 1 on the U.S. Billboard Hot 100 chart.
 The song glorifies shopping at thrift shops and denounces expensive brands, such as Gucci, as "getting tricked by a business."

+Social media

+Multiple social media platforms have content covering thrift culture.
+YouTube thrift store hauls have helped increase the popularity of thrift shopping.
+A notable YouTuber who has contributed significantly to thrifting's rise in popularity is Emma Chamberlain.
+Emma Chamberlain has multiple videos on her channel where she not only visits multiple thrift store locations, but she interacts with her viewers by breaking the fourth wall and sharing her style.

+The rise in thrift store's popularity and presence in social media was most notably seen after 2015 on websites such as Twitter, Pinterest, and YouTube.
+On the social media platform TikTok, users not only share thrifting tips, style, and "lucky scores", but they often use the term "scavenger hunt" to describe the ordeal.
+Thrifting has been popularized to the point where individuals sometimes use the term "thrifting" as a verb, to describe their thrift store shopping trip.

+The use of social media has allowed resellers to buy clothing from thrift stores and resell them on online platforms and social media sites, which is known as reselling.
+Some established thrift stores have also moved to selling their products on online platforms, such as eBay.
+Some of these thrift stores include select locations of larger branches or companies.